-The most common factors that put a person at risk of developing both spider and varicose veins are:
+The most common factors that put a person at risk of developing both spider veins are:

 • Heredity – some people are born with weak vein valves because the condition runs in the family.
 If you have a family member who has varicose veins, there is a good chance you may develop them too.